 |A wrestler in the very specific sport and art of Professional Wrestling, where many of the rules of other grappling sports need not apply (especially when the referee is distracted).|

-Most pro wrestlers in non-wrestling video games are set apart from the rest of the cast by possessing incredible strength, size and powerful grappling moves.
+Most pro wrestlers in non-wrestling video games are set apart from the rest of the cast by possessing incredible strength, a large stature, and powerful grappling moves.
+These characters are often in their pro wrestling gear, like tights, tall wrestling boots, and wrist wraps.

 This less orthodox form of wrestling has produced many very unorthodox individuals.
-Some professional wrestlers have incorporated other fighting styles into their move sets, either from prior knowledge before their wrestling days or efforts to deepen their offensive cache.
-Martial artists who become wrestlers, like Keiji Mutoh (the Great Muta), often bring their fighting skills into the squared circle, while wrestlers who started brawled in the ring before entering the sport rarely leave their street fighting methods behind.
+Some professional wrestlers have incorporated other fighting styles into their move sets, either from knowledge prior to their wrestling days or efforts to deepen their offensive cache.
+Martial artists who become wrestlers, like Keiji Mutoh (the Great Muta), often bring their fighting skills into the squared circle, while wrestlers who started brawling before entering the sport rarely leave their street fighting methods behind.

 |Related Terms: Bootleg Wrestler|